ploomber/ploomber/doc/user-guide/editors.rst

     # second cell
     y = 2

 The first step is to ensure that your scripts are in the percent format.
 You can re-format all of them with the following command:

 .. code-block:: console

     ploomber nb --format py:percent

+If you're following this using our ``ml-basic`` example, you can run such command, then open ``fit.py`` and see that the cells are delimited by ``# %%``.

 .. _manual-cell-injection: